IvanLowLLH/food_chat_bot_prod/README.md

 Llama 3.1 8B as the main LLM and for query re-write + re-formatting.
 Edit `bm25_file` and `chroma_path` variable for BM25 file and Chroma folder respectively.

+The chatbot uses TogetherAI API to run LLM.
+Create a `.env` file containing TogetherAI API token in as `TOGETHER_API_KEY` in the `app` folder.

 If you have a Firebase database that you want to save queries into, can add it to `app` folder.
 Otherwise, it is not needed.